Rabbit Nutrition and Tooth Wear

 Natural green forage is ideal for supporting tooth wear.

-Fresh Culinary Herbs: Fresh herbs are excellent for supporting tooth wear.
+Aromatic Herbs: Fresh herbs are excellent for supporting tooth wear.

 Soil on the green forage creates a natural abrasive effect on the teeth.